cameronoli/plex-bot/README.md

 # plex-bot
-Creating a python bot that interacts with the discord and qbittorrent APIs allowing players in a discord server to add torrent magnets/URLs
+A python bot that interacts with the discord and qbittorrent APIs allowing players in a discord server to add torrent magnets/URLs to a qbittorrent client queue.
+The files are saved in different locations specified by a category and picked up by a plex container.